agbales/Cincinnati-Police-Data/README.md

-# Cincinnati Open Data
+# Cincinnati Police Open Data
-This project visualizes data from the [Cincinnati Open Data Portal](https://data.cincinnati-oh.gov/) to make it as accessible and easy to understand as possible.
+This project seeks to combine police data from the [Cincinnati Open Data Portal](https://data.cincinnati-oh.gov/) to provide insights into the calls, responses, arrests, and complaints regarding the Cincinnati police department.